Kwadwo Tuffour manages a $10-million-dollar Amazon business from his phone.

 KT was in your stinky, rubbery Crocs just a few short years ago, feeling the gnawing hunger for security and financial freedom.

-- He wanted to take nice vacations.
+- He wanted to go on nice vacations.

-- Upgrade his car.
+- Maybe upgrade his car.

 - Move into a bigger apartment.